On the Unbiased Asymptotic Normality of Quantile Regression with Fixed Effects: Monte Carlo simulations

+{To illustrate those theoretical predictions we report $T\times bias$ for the three estimators described above, FE-QR, MD-QR, and MDT-QR.
+Table~\ref{table_N_0_bias}, Table~\ref{table_t_0_bias}, and Table~\ref{table_chi_0_bias} present results for $\lambda = 0$ for all three estimators and normal, $t_3$ and $\chi_3^2$ errors, respectively.
+Table~\ref{table_N_1_bias}, Table~\ref{table_t_1_bias}, and Table~\ref{table_chi_1_bias} present the corresponding results for $\lambda = 1$.
+Moreover, $\sqrt{nT}\times SE$ is reported in Table~\ref{table_N_0_se}, Table~\ref{table_t_0_se}, and Table~\ref{table_chi_0_se} for the location case ($\lambda=0$) for all three estimators and the same three error distributions as above, respectively.
+Finally, Table~\ref{table_N_1_se}, Table~\ref{table_t_1_se}, and Table~\ref{table_chi_1_se} display the corresponding results to the location-scale ($\lambda=1$) case. }

-Examining Table~\ref{table2} and Table~\ref{table3}, we find that $T\times bias$ is indeed roughly constant, confirming our upper bound.
-Table~\ref{table1} further indicates that the bias in the pure location-shift model (i.e. $\lambda = 0$) seems to be extremely small even when multiplied by $T$, hinting that in some models the bias might be of even higher order than $T$.
+The first important observation we find when examining Tables~\ref{table_N_1_bias},~\ref{table_t_1_bias},~\ref{table_chi_1_bias} is that $T\times bias$ is indeed roughly constant across $n$ for all three estimators considered, indicating that our upper bound is close to being sharp.
+Tables~\ref{table_N_0_bias},~\ref{table_t_0_bias},~\ref{table_chi_0_bias} further indicate that the bias in the pure location-shift model (i.e. $\lambda = 0$) seems to be extremely small even when multiplied by $T$ for all estimators, hinting that in some models the bias might be of even higher order than $T^{-1}$.
 This does not contradict our theory since we only provide an upper bound for the bias.
+Another interesting finding is that the exact bias of the three estimators can be quite different (see in particular Table~\ref{table_t_1_bias} and Table~\ref{table_chi_1_bias}).
+Again, this does not contradict our theoretical predictions since we provide an upper bound with rate while the difference seems to be in the constants.
+It also seems that estimating the weight in the MD estimator can have a significant impact on the constant in the bias.
+Finally, there is no estimator that has uniformly smallest bias.

-Tables reporting the scaled standard error further show that $\sqrt{nT}\times SE$ is stable across a range of $n,T$, with a slight decreasing trend as $T$ grows.
-This slight trend is probably due to higher-order terms that result from higher order terms that are due to estimated weights in the MD-QR estimator.
+{The scaled (by $\sqrt{nT}$) standard errors are reported in Table~\ref{table_N_0_se}, Table~\ref{table_t_0_se}, and Table~\ref{table_chi_0_se} for the location case and in Table~\ref{table_N_1_se}, Table~\ref{table_t_1_se}, and Table~\ref{table_chi_1_se} for the location-shift case.
+The first main result is that $\sqrt{nT}\times SE$ is stable across a range of $n,T$ for both $\lambda=0$ and $\lambda=1$, with a slight decreasing trend as $T$ grows, especially for the MD-QR estimator.
+Both FE-QR and MDT-QR suffer less variation.
+This slight larger trend for MD-QR is probably due to higher-order terms that result from estimated weights in the MD-QR estimator.
+In addition, when comparing $\sqrt{nT}\times SE$ for MD-QR and MDT-QR we see that the latter starts with smaller results (for small $T$), however, this difference tends to disappear as $T$ increases.}